 - handful of flaked almonds

-- Prepare the sauce by mixing together the yoghurt, creme fraiche, mustard, flour, curry powder, spices and lemon juice.
+- Prepare the sauce by mixing together the yoghurt, creme fraiche, mustard, flour, curry powder, spices and lemon juice in a large mixing bowl.

 - Evenly spread the cooled quinoa over the base of a large oven-proof dish.

-- Cut the chicken into bite-sized pieces and gently brown in a frying pan with a little coconut oil.
+- Cut the turkey into bite-sized pieces and gently brown in a frying pan with a little coconut oil.

-- Place the browned chicken pieces in a large saucepan, add the broccoli and cauliflower and mix through the sauce until everything is well coated.
+- Place the browned turkey pieces into the prepared sauce, add the broccoli and cauliflower and combine everything together until well coated.

 - Spoon the chicken and vegetable mix over the quinoa.
-Sprinkle over the flaked almonds and bake in an oven at 180°C for 30-40 mins until it begins to brown.
+Sprinkle over the flaked almonds and bake in an oven at 200°C/180°C fan/400°F for 30-40 mins until it begins to brown.